Gold Nutrition Total Whey Supplement Review

 We can then say that Total Whey has a good amount of protein, and looking at the table we also confirm that the values of fats are low.

 However, in the case of carbohydrates, this supplement leaves something to be desired, containing a slightly above average amount of sugars.

 In addition to this, it is also important to mention that this supplement contains not only some digestive enzymes that facilitate the digestion of protein, but also some B vitamins and minerals.

-It’s not something we’re expecting when we buy a whey protein supplement, however, we know that B vitamins play an important role in metabolism and they are added value in this formula.
+It's not something we expect when we buy a whey protein supplement, however we know that B vitamins play an important role in metabolism and are added value in this formula.